MicrosoftDocs/windows-dev-docs/uwp/launch-resume/create-adaptive-tiles.md

 ## Branding

 You can control the branding on the bottom of a live tile (the display name and corner logo) by using the branding attribute on the notification payload.
-You can choose to display "none," only the "name," only the "logo," or both with "nameAndLogo."
+You can choose to display `none`, only the `name`, only the `logo`, or both with `nameAndLogo`.

-**Note**  Windows Mobile doesn't support the corner logo, so "logo" and "nameAndLogo" default to "name" on Mobile.

 ```xml
 <visual branding="logo">